Western use of the swastika in the early 20th century: Displayed with Christian and Jewish symbols

 Several examples of U.S. architectural decoration feature swastikas displayed alongside other religious symbols.

 The Baháʼí Faith's House of Worship for the North American continent, located in Wilmette, Illinois, depicts religious symbols on each of its 9 outer pillars.
 "The symbols are arranged in chronological order-from bottom to top-on the pillars.
 That's why the swastika is at the base, with the Star of David above it..."
 The design dates to 1920 but construction was not completed until 1953.
 The largest Baháʼí House of Worship in the world, the white domed building has been listed on the National Register of Historic Places since 1978.

-The "Golden Rule Window" in the Transfiguration Episcopal Church in New York City features medallion symbols depicting world religions, with Buddhism represented by the "flyflot cross" near a Jewish menorah.
+The "Golden Rule Window" in the Transfiguration Episcopal Church in New York City features medallion symbols depicting world religions, with Buddhism represented by the "fylfot cross" near a Jewish menorah.
 Built in 1849 with several modifications through 1926, the church was listed on the National Register of Historic Places in 1973.
 During the Civil War the church worked for abolition of slavery and harboured runaway slaves.

 A student union at the University of Michigan includes a 1929 chapel with stained glass windows that feature religious symbols.
 A swastika with right-facing arms is included, along with a Christian cross, Hebrew star and others.

 The Yerkes Observatory in Lake Geneva, Wisconsin, established in 1897 by the University of Chicago, includes ornate decoration.
 The rotunda includes a swastika symbol adjacent to a Star of David.

 Placenames

 Swastika Park is the name of a housing subdivision in Miami, Florida, created in 1917.

-An upscale subdivision in Denver is named "Swastika Acres".
-Its name has been traced to the Denver Swastika Land Company, founded in 1908.
+A subdivision of Cherry Hills Village, Colorado was named "Swastika Acres" until April 16, 2019, when it was renamed to Old Cherry Hills.
+The name had been traced to the Denver Swastika Land Company, founded in 1908.

 Swastika, New York, located near the Adirondack Park preserve in the northeast corner of the state, which is adjacent to "Swastika Road".
 In 2020 the town voted to keep the name despite its connotations.

 The "Swastika Trail" is a historic auto trail in Iowa.

 As early as 1914, "Swastika Beach" was recorded as the name of the unincorporated community at the southwest end of Fish Lake in Jackson County, Minnesota.

 Swastika Lake is located in Albany County, Wyoming, in Medicine Bow – Routt National Forest.